-Indicator Value Target Aim of indicator Date range Compared to last month (June 2022) Compared to this time last year (July '21) 41.60% 39.30% Maximise July 2022 23.30% ↑ 33.30% Percentage of Non-Domestic Rates for 2021/22 collected in year [Cumulative YTD] profile for this financial year.
+Indicator Value Target Aim of indicator Date range Compared to last month (June 2022) Compared to this time last year (July '21) 41.60% 39.30% Maximise July 2022 23.30% ↑ 33.30% Percentage of Non-Domestic Rates for 2021/22 collected in year [Cumulative YTD] The current collection for Non-Domestic Rates on 1st August 2022 is 39.3%.
+This is an increase of 8.3% on the achieved collection for the same period in the previous financial year, and an increase of 2.3% in comparison to the monthly target.
+In monetary terms on 1st August 2022 £6,227,000 more tax has been collected than at this stage last year in respect of the current year debt.
+This equates to an increase of £940,000 against the in-year target profile for this financial year.
 The collection in comparison to the last financial year is exceptional high due to the change in legislation.
-Retails business were entitled to receive 100% relief for three months followed by a 66% relief last year whereas in this financial year a 50% reduction is permitted only.
+Retails business were entitled to receive 100% relief for three months followe by a 66% relief last year whereas in this financial year a 50% reduction is permitted only.
 Whilst this means that we have collected a great deal more, we have also had more businesses to collect from meaning the collection percentage is even more pleasing.
-63 35.40% 35.90% Maximise July 2022 27% ↓ 36.10% Percentage of Council Tax for 2021/22 collected in year [Cumulative YTD] The current collection for Council Tax on 1st August 2022 is 35.4%.
+67 35.40% 35.90% Maximise July 2022 27% ↓ 36.10% Percentage of Council Tax for 2021/22 collected in year [Cumulative YTD] The current collection for Council Tax on 1st August 2022 is 35.4%.
 This is 0.5% lower than the targeted collection for the month, and 0.7% lower than the collection for the same period in the prior financial year.
 In monetary terms on 1st August 2022 a total of £1,772,000 more tax has been collected at this time in the financial year in comparison to the previous financial year.
 This equates to a decrease in collection of £535,000 in comparison to the monthly target.
 The impact within this month is expected as we had originally held recovery action (not issued summonses) in June for non-payment and this naturally impacts collection.
 We issued cases in July, but capped the number issued to assist with the workload.
 These decisions were made to assist with the unprecedented level of work experienced in the department in connection to the Council Tax Rebate scheme; the focus therefore has been high on providing this support to residents, the impact naturally being that the recovery of debts has suffered.
-Given the early stage of the year, I do not see that this presents a risk 89,991 - Data only July 2022 61,227 114,254 Volume of calls received into the Council via the Silver numbers [Cumulative YTD] For July, the CS Agent - 1 Automated - Back Office - 3rd Party - 1 8,376 3,925 · 5,021 of 28,764 calls via silver numl oers, this includes:
+Given the early stage of the year, I do not see that this presents a risk to collection.
+89,991 - Data only July 2022 61,227 114,254 Volume of calls received into the Council via the Silver numbers [Cumulative YTD] G G A Kgank Tajara